 James N. Bull

-I hold a B.S. in Biology and Earth Science, a Master’s degree in Fisheries and Wildlife, and Ph.D.in Natural Resources.
-I have worked as a biologist or naturalist with several private nature centers, the U.S. Forest Service (Kirtland’s Warbler naturalist), and the National Park Service.
-I served as Assistant Director of the Glen Helen Outdoor Education Center (Antioch University), and Executive Director of the Clinton River Watershed Council.
-Currently, I teach environmental science, biology, and nutrition at Wayne County Community College and Macomb Community College.
-I have served as a board member of several organizations, including the North American Association of Environmental Education, Friends of the Detroit River, and the International Wildlife Refuge Alliance.
-I am serving my third (nonconsecutive) term as President of Detroit Audubon Society.
-I have chaired the Memorial Day Weekend Nature Getaway, Fundraising Committee, Annual Conservation Conference and Awards Committee, and Downriver Program Committee.
-I also work as facilitator of the Rockwood Christmas Bird Count and field trip leader.
-I would like to see Detroit Audubon more effectively engage its 6,000+ members, reconstitute and reinvigorate our committees, and be more effective and influential in environmental advocacy.
-We have hired a Program Coordinator and Research Coordinator/Office Administrator with the last two years.
-I can feel the momentum building and hope you will help us move Detroit Audubon forward.
-I think we are getting ready to soar, don’t you?
+Jim Bull holds a B.S. in Biology and Earth Science from Adrian College, a Master’s degree in Fisheries and Wildlife from Michigan State University, and a Ph.D. in Natural Resources from the University of Michigan.
+He has worked as a biologist or naturalist with several private nature and environmental education centers, the U.S. Forest Service (Kirtland’s Warbler naturalist), and the National Park Service.
+He served as Assistant Director of the Glen Helen Outdoor Education Center (Antioch University), and Executive Director of the Clinton River Watershed Council.
+Currently, he teaches environmental science, biology, geology, and nutrition at Wayne County Community College and Macomb Community College.
+He is a founding member of the Kirtland’s Warbler Alliance Board.
+He has served as a board member of several organizations, including the North American Association of Environmental Education, Association of Interpretive Naturalists (now N.I.A.), Friends of the Detroit River, Michigan Interfaith Power and Light, and the International Wildlife Refuge Alliance.
+He served three (nonconsecutive) terms as President of Detroit Audubon Society (7.5 years total).
+He has chaired the Memorial Day Weekend Nature Getaway, Fundraising Committee, Annual Conservation Conference and Awards Committee, and Downriver Program Committee.
+He also works as co-facilitator of the Rockwood Christmas Bird Count and as a field trip leader.

 Gisela is a retired hospital lab technician and serves as Detroit Audubon’s representative on the Seven Ponds Nature Center Board of Directors, and previously represented Detroit Audubon on the Michigan Environmental Council Board of Directors.
 In the past she served as Detroit Audubon’s Conservation Chairperson.
 She is passionate about environmental policy and is very active in land preservation issues.
 She was given the volunteer of the year award by Oakland County Parks in 2015.